seantwie03/cli_demos/README.md

-# Command Line Demonstrations with Kitty
+# Command Line Demonstrations in Bash

 Many of us in the IT industry have probably had professors that type very, very slowly.
 Or worse, professors that make a lot of typos.
 Those can really throw off a demonstration as the professor has to go into troubleshooting mode to figure out why their command didn't work.
 This project was created to avoid all these problems.